Skip to the content

 My Favorites These Days

-- Podcasts are viral in the good sense.
+- [Podcasts are viral in a good sense].
 My podcast is the type of virus that you sign up for once and then you have it forever.
 It’s like herpes.
 And they want it to be Ebola.
 Ebola gets eradicated.
 Ebola doesn’t spread far.
-I’d rather be herpes. — Roman Mars, Allusionist Podcast #3 at 12:30
+I’d rather be herpes. — Roman Mars, Allusionist Podcast on Going Viral at 12:30

 - Money is like gas in the car—you need to pay attention or you’ll end up on the side of the road—but a successful business or a well-lived life is not a tour of gas stations. — Tim O’Reilly, WTF?: What’s the Future and Why It’s Up to Us (p.
 352)